 ARTworks is sure to bring out your creative spirit.
-You can develop artistic skills like painting, drawing, music, drama, pottery or crafts.
-Social and recreation classes are also offered like bowling etc. Art Therapy group classes and one to one Art Therapy sessions are also available.
+You can develop artistic skills like painting, drawing, music, drama, weaving, pottery or crafts.
+Social and recreation activities are also offered like bowling, Men's Group, Ladies Group etc. Art Therapy group classes and one to one Art Therapy sessions are also available.